cncf/toc/reviews/2020-telepresence-annual.md

 ### How can the CNCF help?

-We'd welcome help in expanding our user base by having CNCF contributors contribute and pbuslih tutorials and improve our documentation.
+We'd welcome help in expanding our user base by having CNCF contributors contribute and publish tutorials and improve our documentation.

 ### Incubation